nikosanag/CIARC-Computer_in_a_room_challenge-MELVIN_SATELLITE/operator console/README.md

 9. You can Select MELVIN's mode through the available option at the right part of the window.
 You can set it to communcation, acquisition or charge mode.

-10. To help the visualisation of MELVIN's position. the grid on the black plane consists of squares with dimensions 1000x1000 pixels each.
+10. To help the visualisation of MELVIN's position, the grid on the black plane consists of squares with dimensions 1000x1000 pixels each.